 - Meal plans include:

-- The BLUE residential plan ($3053 per semester) allows 265 Blocks and $ 150 DCB.
+- The BLUE residential plan ($3053 per semester) allows all access dining and $150 DCB.
 This plan is required for Juniors, Sophomores and First year students.
-All students living in traditional resident halls will automatically be assigned the Blue Plan.
+All students living in traditional residence halls will automatically be assigned the Blue Plan.

 - The GOLD A block plan ($2634 per semester) allows 185 Blocks and $75 DCB.
 Available to commuters, seniors and students living in houses and apartments only.